 (a) ACTIVITIES PROHIBITED.

-No person shall be appointed to, or removed from, or in any way favored or discriminated against with respect to any city position, because of race, sex, age, disability, national origin, or political or religious opinions or affiliations, in accordance with applicable state and federal law.
+No person shall be appointed to, or removed from, or in any way favored or discriminated against with respect to any city position, in accordance with applicable state and federal law.

 No person who seeks appointment, promotion or retention with respect to any city position shall directly or indirectly give, render or pay any money, service or other valuable thing to any person for or in connection with such person's test, appointment, proposed appointment, promotion or proposed promotion.